An important notice from Kadiant:

 - Statewide order: Yes

-- A state public health order that took effect June 26 requires mask use in indoor public settings and outdoors when 6-foot distancing cannot be maintained, for people age 5 and older.
+- The General Public Order requires mask use in indoor public settings, when people from another household are present and outdoors when 6-foot distancing cannot be maintained, for people age 5 and older.
 Gov. Jay Inslee’s mask directives also mandate that businesses require employees to wear face coverings and deny entry to unmasked customers.

 - Learn more: Read Washington’s Guidance on Cloth Face Coverings.